Last Modified: 01 Aug 2014

 As there's a great deal to do in Honolulu, and on Oahu, we recommend staying a few extra days at the start or end of your trip to see the sights.
 We'll be happy to book additional accommodation for you (subject to availability).
 Take some surf lessons, go snorkelling at Hanauma Bay, or visit the Polynesian Cultural Center or Dole Plantation.
 Another must-do is a visit to the Pearl Harbor Museum and Memorial.
 There is also plenty to do in Waikiki with tons of shopping and outlet malls, and of course the famous beach.

-This trip doesn't allow time for a visit to Pearl Harbor, so you'll need to make your own arrangements to visit.
+If you wish to visit Pearl Harbor, so you'll need to make your own arrangements to visit.
 We recommend booking your tickets in advance as only 2000 tickets are available to walk-ups and these sell out very quickly.
 You can make your reservations online at http://www.recreation.gov/tourParkDetail.do?contractCode=NRSO&parkId=72369.

 Hotel (1 nt)